elucidation-project/elucidation/elucidation-bundle/README.md

 }
 ```

-This will setup the Elucidation bundle with the default settings and using your dataSourceFactory. __NOTE:__ This bundle requires JDBI 3!
+This will set up the Elucidation bundle with the default settings and using your dataSourceFactory. __NOTE:__ This
+bundle requires JDBI 3!

 ### Configuration